Behind The Wish - Whitney Williamson

 The smile Whitney will never forget

 Levi’s wish was really special.
 Levi is joy in a person.
-He’s just a beautiful human being, and so is his mum.
-And anyone who steps inside Levi’s world can’t help but feel his aura.
+He’s just a beautiful human being, and so is his mum and brother.
+Anyone who steps inside Levi’s world can’t help but feel his shining aura.

 His smile is so genuine and contagious.
-Literally, I get goosebumps thinking about him.
+I still get goosebumps thinking about his wish.

 It was a really special wish because it required the community to come together for it.

-He got a cubby house.
-He had accessibility needs so he had to have a special cubby house where he could enter with his wheelchair and a special swing that he could swing on and be safe.
-It wasn’t necessarily easy for head office to find the right cubby house that would suit.
+His wish was for a cubby house and a swing set.
+He had accessibility needs so he had to have a special cubby house where he could enter with his wheelchair, and a special swing that he could lay down in.

 There were some signs we wanted to put up in the cubby, so one of our volunteers came with his drill and we put up a ‘Levi’s Cubby’ sign.